TheCandidStartup/TheCandidStartup.github.io/_drafts/css-react-components.md

 Everything in CSS lives in the same global scope.
 That includes layers, class names and rules.
 CSS conventions like [BEM](https://getbem.com/), [OOCSS](https://en.wikipedia.org/wiki/OOCSS), [CUBE](https://cube.fyi/), [SUIT](https://suitcss.github.io/) and [SMACSS](https://smacss.com/) were created to allow multiple developers to operate in the same space while avoiding conflicts.

 Most conventions use the same underlying principles.
-They impose some structure by separating styles into different sets.
+They impose some structure by separating rules into different sets.
 The number of sets and their definitions vary from convention to convention but might include
 * Base: Defaults that apply to all elements
 * Page: Defaults that apply to all elements on a specific page
 * Layout: Overall layout including grids, columns and spacing